Department of Education, Sport and Culture

 Rheynn Ynsee, Spoyrt as Cultoor

-Guidance for distance learning provision in the event of future outbreaks and school closures (including partial closure)
+Minimum expectations for remote learning provision in the event of future outbreaks and school closures (including partial closure)

-Where a class of pupils are directed to self-isolate, or there is a local or Island lockdown requiring pupils to remain at home, schools will offer distance learning provision within 24 hours of the change.
-Schools will consider how to continue to improve the quality of their existing offer and have a contingency plan in place for distance education provision.
-This planning will be particularly important to support a scenario in which the logistical challenges of distance provision are greatest, for example where large numbers of pupils are required to remain at home.
+Where a class of pupils are directed to self-isolate, or there is a local or Island lockdown requiring pupils to remain at home, schools will offer immediate remote learning provision.
+Schools will consider how to continue to improve the quality of their existing offer and have a contingency plan in place for remote education provision.
+This planning will be particularly important to support a scenario in which the logistical challenges of remote provision are greatest, for example where large numbers of pupils are required to remain at home.

 In developing these contingency plans, schools will: